 We can be proud that our education is now of a relatively high level.
 In order to keep it that way in the future, educational institutions will have to renew themselves.

 - Personalized learning.
-IT offers more and more possibilities to offer customized education.
-A huge opportunity to make the offer more relevant.
-But this also means quite a lot for the way in which education is organized, the teaching materials, the financing of those teaching materials and the role of the teacher.
+IT offers more and more possibilities to offer tailor-made education.
+An enormous opportunity to make the offer more relevant.
+But this also means a lot for the way in which education is organized, the learning resources, the financing of those learning resources and the role of the teacher.

 - Lifelong learning.
-We work longer and technological developments lead to a decrease in the average lifespan of a competence.
+We work longer and technological developments reduce the average lifespan of a competency.
 This creates a continuous need for training.
-There is a different age structure of your target group and your alumni also become potential new students.
+A different age structure of your target group will arise and your alumni will also become potential new students.

 - Hyper-competition.
-You no longer only compete with educational institutions, but with the whole world.
-You can find tutorials on every topic on YouTube and EDX.org offers massive open online courses (MOOCS) from top universities such as Harvard, MIT or WUR.
+You no longer compete only with educational institutions but with the whole world.
+You can find tutorials on any subject on YouTube and on EDX.org you will find massive open online courses (MOOCS) from top universities such as Harvard, MIT or WUR.

 - Blended learning.
-We are moving towards a system in which online content from all kinds of sources will become part of education.
+We are moving towards a system in which online content from all kinds of sources becomes part of education.
 How do you ensure a strong identity of your own?
-Why would you still come to chemistry class if you can watch these videos by chemistry teacher Sieger Kooij at home on YouTube?
+Why would you still come to chemistry class if you can watch these videos by chemistry teacher Sieger Kooij on YouTube at home?

 - Scarcity on the labor market.
-While the demands on teachers seem to be increasing, the selection to choose from is getting smaller.
+While the demands on teachers seem to be increasing, the range to choose from is getting smaller.

 - Less subsidy.
 Moreover, the government subsidy for scientific research is falling sharply and funding will therefore increasingly have to be obtained from the private sector.

 Are you struggling with these questions?

 - How do we attract new target groups such as life long learners or international students?
 Which propositions are relevant?
 Through which channels and with what message can I reach them?

 - How do we work with the business community to continue to offer an up-to-date training offer?